 Project should be attempted in groups.
-Suggested group size is 4 members, but some flexibility will be allowed.
-You should form groups on your own and email me names of group members by Feb 2.
+Suggested group size is 5 members, but some flexibility will be allowed.
+You should form groups on your own and email me names of group members by Feb 6.
 Details about the project will be given later.
-Project should be turned in via Blackboard on the due date in a pdf file.
-An Excel sheet with supporting computation should be provided in addition.
+Project should be turned in via Blackboard on the due date in a PDF document.
+An Excel sheet with supporting computation should be emailed to me and the TA.